 This manual describes the major components of the Tru64 UNIX operating system.
 The opening chapter provides an introduction to the operating system, including discussions of recent enhancements, licensing, and available optional software.
 This is followed by more in-depth discussions on various aspects of the operating system.
-A partial list of the topics follows:
+A partial list of the topics discussed follows:

-- The various features available to system administrators - The available networking protocols and applications - The supported file systems - The Tru64 UNIX kernel, symmetric multiprocessing, virtual memory, and device recognition - Major features of the Tru64 UNIX development environment - · Tru64 UNIX interoperability with Windows NT and Windows 2000 - Tru64 UNIX security - · Issues concerning internationalization
+- The various features available to system administrators - The available networking protocols and applications - The supported file systems - The major features of the Tru64 UNIX development environment - Tru64 UNIX security - Issues concerning internationalization

-Because this book might introduce new terms to you, it now contains the Glossary of Common UNIX and General Computer Terms, which was previously part of this Documentation Overview.
-When using the online version of the Technical Overview, some of the terms used within the discussions are linked to the Glossary; you are a mouse click away from the term's definition.
+Because this book might introduce you to new terms, it now contains the Glossary of Common UNIX and General Computer Terms, which was previously packaged with this Documentation Overview.
+When using the online version of the Technical Overview, some of the terms used within the discussions are linked to the Glossary, which means you are a mouse click away from the term's definition.